 - On macOS 11 and later, if you have multiple mail accounts, this will be called All Junk. - On earlier versions of macOS or if you have a single mail account, it will be called Junk. - Previous versions of SpamSieve had you select a Spam mailbox here.
-You can still do that, but we recommend Switching From the Spam Mailbox to the Junk Mailbox. - f) The rule should now look like:
+You can still do that, but we recommend Switching From the Spam Mailbox to the Junk Mailbox and Using a Spam Mailbox on the Server. - f) The rule should now look like:

 Ru les

 Active Descr iption Add Rule

 \checkmark Span nSieve Edit

 New s From Ap ple Duplicate

-lf any ᅌ of the follo ve wing conditions a are met: (-) (+) Remove
+lf any ᅌ ve wing conditions a \ \ Remove

-Perform the e following a
+Message e following a otions: 0 (-) (+)

-Move Message ᅌ to mailbox: โ 🗵 All Junk () (-)(+)
+Move Message ᅌ to mailbox: て 🗵 All Junk 0 -+

-C
+C ОК